FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 This sequence will repeat over and over again.
 Use this process to check the addresses for each of your Expansion Hubs.

-**Important Note:** By default, a REV Robotics Expansion Hub should have its address preset at the factory to a value of 2.
-Also by default, a REV Robotics Control Hub should have the address for its internal Expansion Hub preset at the factory to a value of 1.
-If you are using a Control Hub combined with a second Expansion Hub, then their factory addresses (1 and 2 respectively) should not conflict.
-You should not need to change either address for this combination.

-**Important Note:** An address of 1 is typically reserved for a Control Hub.
-As a general rule, you should avoid using an Expansion Hub with an address of 1.
-Your Expansion Hubs should all have non-conflicting addresses that are also not equal to 1.

 Changing the Address of an Expansion Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~